lightbend/cloudflow/docs/Getting Started.md

 ### Let's join Streamlets to form the Pipeline

-As we mentioned above, we need to have a blueprint of the pipeline that will declare which streamlets join together to form our pipeline.
+As we mentioned above, we need to have a blueprint of the pipeline that will declare which streamlets are joined together to form our pipeline.
 Here's `blueprint.conf` in `src/main/blueprint` that does specify the connection:

 ```
 blueprint {